 The Service of the Sacrament

 The liturgy of the Service of the Sacrament is as old as the Holy Christian Church.
-The Service of the Sacrament is a time to remember the journey Jesus took from His entrance into Jerusalem to the night in which He was betrayed to His suffering and death that led to His glorious resurrection and His coming again for the final judgment.
+The Service of the Sacrament is a time to remember the journey Jesus took from His entrance into Jerusalem to the night in which He was betrayed to His suffering and death which led to His glorious resurrection and His coming again for the final judgment.
 As we eat this bread and drink this cup we proclaim the Lord’s death until He comes.
-We believe that in, with and under the bread and the wine is the very true body and blood of Jesus.
+We believe that in, with, and under the bread and the wine is the very true body and blood of Jesus.

 End of the Service, and After

 After the distribution of the Supper, there is a closing prayer and then a final hymn.
-We depart with the love of Christ dwelling in our hearts and a brotherly love that is extended to all.
+We depart with the love of Christ dwelling in our hearts and brotherly love that is extended to all.